anira-project/anira/docs/sphinx/logging.rst

 or the ``flags`` field of ``anira_log_desc``) makes every failed status also an Error record whose text is the ``anira_error`` message prefixed by the entry and the status.
 It is off by default on every platform and exists for one situation: the application swallowed the status and the only thing you have is the device log.
-The machine config stores the flag now; the runtime honours it from the 3.x runtime on.
+It is in effect while a machine that set it lives (counted across machines, so a second machine's destroy does not switch it off for the first).

 .. _logging-realtime: